BANKOLEDO/Sliding-form/README.md

-created with html and css
+created with html,css and JavaScript
 # Sliding-form